MY APPROACH TO PROFESSIONAL DEVELOPMENT

-I strive to create the same culture in my professional learning workshops that I do in my classroom.
+I strive to create the same culture in my professional development workshops that I do in my classroom.

-Most importantly, it’s a culture that does not just have the presenter talking over PowerPoint slides the entire time!
+- and most importantly, that does not just have the presenter talking over PowerPoint slides the entire time!

 *All workshops are currently being conducted virtually.*

 Learn about a variety of classroom jobs for both in-person and remote classrooms.

 In this workshop you’ll begin to create a job list of your own, considering what kind of jobs will free more time up for you as the teacher and what kind of jobs will help build positive classroom culture,